HL7/davinci-alerts/input/pagecontent/guidance.md

 |`500+` +/- OperationOutcome |may retry resending the message one or more times|
 {:.grid}

 See the messaging documentation in FHIR Specification for additional guidance on [reliable delivery].
+Parties should consider impact of failure to send and decide what additional steps to undertake.

 ### Must Support